hackle/blogger/src/raw/where-have-all-the-tests-gone.md

-It's may seem obvious where unit tests should live, until we start looking at what options are available - and there come the pleasant surprises.
+It's may seem obvious where unit tests should live, until we start looking at the alternatives - and there come the pleasant surprises.

 For succinctness' sake, let's use "code" for "code under test".